eskal/Alterdot/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package bitcredsd/bitcreds-qt for Debian-based Linux systems.
-If you compile bitcredsd/bitcreds-qt yourself, there are some useful files here.
+This directory contains files used to package alterdotd/alterdot-qt for Debian-based Linux systems.
+If you compile alterdotd/alterdot-qt yourself, there are some useful files here.

-## bitcreds: URI support ##
+## alterdot: URI support ##

-bitcreds-qt.desktop  (Gnome / Open Desktop)
+alterdot-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install bitcreds-qt.desktop
+	sudo desktop-file-install alterdot-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your bitcreds-qt binary to `/usr/bin` and the `../../share/pixmaps/bitcreds128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your alterdot-qt binary to `/usr/bin` and the `../../share/pixmaps/alterdot128.png` to `/usr/share/pixmaps`

-bitcreds-qt.protocol (KDE)
+alterdot-qt.protocol (KDE)